ashwinhprasad/perfloc-docs/internals/readme.md

 The architecture of the process memory chunk is not so different from the top memory chunk in this aspect

+We store the object as well as a header for each object which contains a pointer back to the corresponding child meta of the object from the process memory chunk.
+This will be used during object deletion.

 [Back to Home](../readme.md)